Celestial-unblocking/celestial-unblocking.github.io/README.md

 # Self Hosting
-Currently we do not give out free hosting you need to subscribe to our patreon or buy a voucher.
+Currently we do not give out free hosting.
+You need to subscribe to our patreon or buy a voucher.